I love rowing – and that’s that.

 4) Say Bye to Stress

-Probably one of my ultimate favorite benefits of rowing is that is severely decreases my stress levels!
-Rowing can boost your brain’s serotonin levels which make you calmer and more relaxed.
+Probably one of my ultimate favorite benefits of rowing is that is severely decreasing my stress levels!
+Rowing can boost your brain’s serotonin levels which makes you calmer and more relaxed.
 I don’t run from my problems, I row from them. 😉 Bonus!
 I sleep better on the days when I was able to get a solid workout in.